InsightSoftwareConsortium/ITK-Wasm/doc/content/docs/itk_js_15_migration_guide.md

 import IntTypes from 'itk/IntTypes'
 ```

-to
+to:

 ```
 import { IntTypes } from 'itk'
 ```

-To help bundlers with limited tree shaking,
+Or, to help bundlers with limited tree shaking,

 ```
 import { IntTypes } from 'itk/browser/index.js'